-Let’s face it: park visits are always more fun with coffee in hand!
-Here’s a selection of our favourite Inner West parks and playgrounds where caffeine and other goodies are within easy reach.
+Let’s face it, park visits are always more fun with a coffee in hand!
+Here’s a selection of our favourite inner west parks and playgrounds where caffeine and other goodies are within easy reach.

 Blaxland Riverside Park, Sydney Olympic Park